Evie Millynn

-Evie Millynn (born 23 November 1994) is a New Zealand footballer who plays for Western Springs AFC and for New Zealand.
+Evie Millynn (born 23 November 1994) is a New Zealand footballer who plays for Eastern Suburbs AFC as a midfielder.

 College career

 In 2013, Millynn started studying at San Diego State University, taking part of the San Diego State Aztecs women's soccer team.

 International career

 Millynn was part of New Zealand U17 roster who played in the 2010 FIFA U-17 Women's World Cup.
 She appeared in two matches.
 She was also a constant presence in the New Zealand U20 team.
 She was part of the roster in the 2012 FIFA U-20 Women's World Cup, where she played three matches and scored one goal.
 Millyn was also in the roster that represented New Zealand in the 2014 FIFA U-20 Women's World Cup, she played matches for her country.
-In 2015, she was called to the New Zealand 23-roster that will play in the 2015 FIFA Women's World Cup but was an unused substitute.
+In 2015, she was called to the New Zealand 23-roster that played in the 2015 FIFA Women's World Cup but was an unused substitute.